mersinvald/Reed-Solomon/README.md

 Also qtcreator .pro files are present.

 ## Usage

+All the Reed-Solomon code is in folder **include**, you need to just include header files, GF ariphmetics is separated in both .hpp and .cpp, so it have to be included in your project too.
+Also, **make** will build the static library with GF ariphmetics functions.

 Template class ReedSolomon accepts two template arguements: message length and ecc length. <br>
 Simple example: <br>